Aptosblue/python_work/README.md

 Practice and projects from Python Crash Course by Eric Matthes

-All files will be exercises directly from the book or from concepts learned from the book.
+All files will be exercises influenced by the book but all code has been written by me.